flarehotspot/sdk-utils/core/sdk/docs/content/docs/tutorials/getting-started.md

 MariaDB [(none)]> GRANT ALL ON *.* TO 'admin'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;
 ```

 Then fluash the privilges so that it persists in the current session.
-Then exit afterwards;
 ```sql
 MariaDB [(none)]> FLUSH PRIVILEGES;
 ```